 Section 2.
-Lead Lineman - Where three (3) employees in the above classification work together a minimum of four (4) hours, the senior lineman shall receive a \$.50 per hour premium for actual hours worked.
+Leadman- Where three (3) employees in the above classification work together a minimum of four (4) hours, the person assigned as Leadman by the General Foreman shall receive a \$.50 per hour premium for actual hours worked.

 Section 3.
 On Call-Each two week period of the Village, one (1) employee covered by this agreement will be designated as on call.
 The schedule of employees on call will be determined quarterly by the Line Foreman and approved by the Director.
 The schedule will be posted on a designated bulletin board.